awsdocs/amazon-gamelift-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

 You can attach this policy to the IAM users in your account\.
 If a user named `richard-roe` attempts to view a GameLift fleet, the fleet must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
 Otherwise he is denied access\.
 The condition tag key `Owner` matches both `Owner` and `owner` because condition key names are not case\-sensitive\.
-For more information, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
+For more information, see [IAM JSON policy elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 ## Access a game build file in Amazon S3<a name="security_iam_id-based-policy-examples-access-storage-loc"></a>